mbj4668/erl.mk/README.md

-# Makefile rules for erlang applications
+# Makefile for erlang applications

 A simpler, smaller and less capable alternative to erlang.mk.

-The idea is the same as erlang.mk, i.e., include erl.mk in a Makefile in the top directory of an erlang application, possibly customize, and you're done.
+The idea is the same as erlang.mk, i.e., include `erl.mk` in your `Makefile` in the top directory of an erlang application, possibly customize, and you're done.

 Supports downloading and build of external dependencies and running tests.